cecbur/RebtelAssignment/Documentation/AssignmentRealization.md

 #### Integration Tests  for database interactions

+Tests for `LoanRepository` and `BorrowingPatternRepository` are found in  `DataStorageIntegrationTests`

+#### System Tests  to validate complete user flows

 TODO

-                   ■   System Tests  to validate complete user flows

-           ○   Tests should be automated and easy to execute.

 ### Code Quality  :

-Implemented especially along the path described in TODO
+Implementation has especially high quality along the path described in the file `ARCHITECTURE.md` in the folder `Documentation`

 * Clean, maintainable, and well-structured code is highly valued.¨
 * Clear separation of concerns across different layers.
 * Proper use of modern .NET patterns and best practices.

 ###  Technologies
 #### Primary Language  : C#, .NET Core